LahavBarak/data_exercise_external/README.md

 ### Objective: WIP

 Your job is to come up with the classifier and explain your approach.
-Follow the instructions in the Jupyter-Notebook.
+Follow the instructions in the following [Jupyter-Notebook](./preliminary_colab.ipynb).